How to Travel Prepared this Holiday Season, with Travel Protection

 Who doesn’t need help during the holidays, especially if you’re traveling?

-Generali’s travel services, included with every plan, can help with everything from rebooking a flight to setting up an emergency cash transfer or finding a restaurant that’s open for Christmas dinner.
+Our travel assistance services, included with every plan on this site, can help with everything from rebooking a flight to setting up an emergency cash transfer or finding a restaurant that’s open for Christmas dinner.

 Travel assistance is particularly useful and helpful during the hectic holidays.
 Take advantage of it.

-See all the services included with our Generali Travel Insurance plans
+See all the services included with our Generali Travel Protection plans

 Rental Car Coverage

-If you’re renting a car on your holiday trip, you can get Rental Car Damage coverage as part of your travel insurance plan.
+If you’re renting a car on your holiday trip, you can get Rental Car Damage coverage as part of your travel protection plan.

-Rental Car Damage coverage is available with our Standard, Preferred and Premium plans that can reimburse you up to $25,000 if your rental car is damaged through collision, theft, vandalism, natural disasters or any other cause beyond your control while you’re on your trip.
+Rental Car Damage coverage is available with our Standard, Preferred and Premium Plans that may reimburse you up to $25,000 if your rental car is damaged through collision, theft, vandalism, natural disasters or other covered events beyond your control while you’re on your trip.
+(Rental Car Damage is not available to TX residents.).

 Holiday Travel Survival Strategies

-So, in addition to buying travel insurance, how can you make sure your holiday travel goes off without a hitch – or if it doesn’t, that you’re prepared for the hitches?
+So, in addition to buying travel insurance with assistance services, how can you help your holiday travel goes off without a hitch – or if it doesn’t, that you’re prepared for the hitches?
 Try some of these strategies:

 Be flexible about your departure airport.
 There are generally several alternate airports within a two- or three-hour drive of wherever you are.
 If you’re in New Orleans, try Mobile or Baton Rouge; in Columbus, Ohio, try Cincinnati or Dayton.
 Granted, if the weather’s bad no one really wants to dive into a three-hour road trip, but if it gets you where you’re going safely, it’s worth it.